594422814/TransformerTrack/ltr/README.md

 ### TrDiMP
  The following setting file can be used train the TrDiMP/TrSiam network, or to know the exact training details.
  - [dimp.transformer_dimp](train_settings/dimp/transformer_dimp.py): The default settings used for training the TrDiMP/TrSiam model with ResNet-50 backbone.
+Note that TrSiam can be regarded as the initialization step of TrDiMP.
+Therefore, we use this trained model to perform both TrDiMP and TrSiam tracking.

 ### ATOM